yext/search-core/docs/answers-core.facetoption.filter.md

 ## FacetOption.filter property

-The filter associated with this facet option
+The filter associated with this facet option.

 <b>Signature:</b>